Cleancodefactory/BindKraft/Scripts/view/uimenus/doc/UIMenus.md

 This way there is no need to save a lot of data into the item to be used by the component - it is directly accessed for the `ui component` and/or the `processor` as defined by the particular connection interface.

 Based on this model the connection interfaces define the possible abstract types of menu items - the interfaces define what can be done with each kind and what it can report.

+## Slotting menu items

+Variety of implementations are possible and only a handful of conditional rules must be followed.
+I.e. the rules guarantee features which in turn are not mandatory.